 In places that practice land use zoning, sometimes the cluster development is able to take advantage of an existing planned unit development district.
 The PUD, as it is often called, allows more flexibility in lot size and placement than typical zoning districts.

-If you would ike to save as much recreational space or conservation land as possible on your undeveloped lots, consider offering an incentive for cluster housing.
+If your community would like to save as much recreational space or conservation land as possible on your undeveloped land, consider offering an incentive for cluster housing.